The system is free to run and is not connected to the main electricity supply. It is supplied with electricity via a solar cell.

 All models can be switched off.
 They all have a built-in on/off switch.

 A supplementary regulator enables you to adjust air flow and temperature on the larger systems if the people in the building are close to the air injection duct.

 The small systems can only be adjusted using the air injection vent on the ceiling or the wall.
 All systems have a switch so that they can be switched off completely.
 In addition, most of the systems will consistently push in dry air.

 In hot humid states or conditions, it has been found that users leave the Solarventi on.
 The low humidity internally creates a cooling effect on the building and occupants, thereby creating a more comfortable environment indoors than outdoors.
 This may also reduce the need for reliance on air conditioning.

 Yes, it is easy to extend the system so that it draws hot air out of or cool air into the building.

-This requires an extra fan on the North or South side of the building and a room thermostat which switches between the fans.
+This requires an extra fan on the North side to extract or the South side of the building to supply and a room thermostat which switches between the fans.

 You can increase the cooling effect of the extra fan on the South side of the building by drawing the air through a “cooling pipe” (which is buried in the ground) before it is injected into the building.

 If the system is under one year old, it will often blow in more air than expected.